About Martin H. Welker

 I am an anthropological archaeologist, specializing in zooarchaeology.
 I am currently the Assistant Curator of Zooarchaeology at the Arizona State Museum, and also an Assistant Professor of Anthropology in the School of Anthropology.
 My research focuses on human behavior and the mechanics of domestic animal management, and roles played by domesticates in human societies in the past.
 I am actively pursuing research on the detection of archaeological dog remains in the archaeological record, the roles dogs played in prehistoric and historic communities in North America, and the introduction, management, and ecological impacts of Eurasian domesticates in North America.
 I approach these reseach topics through a combination of zooarchaeology and morphometrics framed with ethnohistoric observations, quantitative modeling, and ecological theory.

-Welker, M. H., J. E. Hughes, (Under Review) Military Provisioning at the Fortress of Louisbourg, Cape Breton Canada: Animal Bone from the King's Bastion Barracks.
-Northeast Historical Archaeology
+Welker, M. H., J. E. Hughes, (Accepted) Military Provisioning at the Fortress of Louisbourg, Cape Breton Canada: Animal Bone from the King's Bastion Barracks.
+Northeast Historical Archaeology.

 Welker, M. H., (In Press) Travois Transport and Field Processing: The Role of Dogs in Intermountain and Plains Food Transport.
 Human Ecology.

 Welker, M. H., D. A. Byers, and S. B. McClure, (2021) “I Wanna Be Your Dog”: Evaluating the Efficacy of Univariate and Multivariate Methods for Differentiating Domestic and Wild Canids in North America.
 International Journal of Osteoarchaeology.